nicolardi/ng-boxed/README.md

 # Boxed directive

-With 'boxed" directive you can simply wrap a dom element and apply classes to style it. is a div with id bar and classes 'foo hello'
+The 'boxed" is an Angular directive which provides an easy way to wrap a DOM element and apply classes to style it.

 # Installation